 About Me is the story of my journey to building this website, Old Fashioned Recipes.

-It is the story about a little 8 year old girl becoming fascinated with cooking.
+It is the story about a little eight year old girl becoming fascinated with cooking.

 That little girl was me.

-At the age of 8, about the time Mama was going to have another baby, Christmas was on the horizon and Santa Clause was coming.
+At the age of eight, at about the time Mama was going to have another baby, Christmas was on the horizon and Santa Claus was coming.